Derek Winnert

 1

-With Harry Brown’s screenplay based on Francis Gwaltney’s best-selling novel, this is an honest, good-hearted liberal message movie.
+With Harry Brown’s screenplay based on Francis Gwaltney’s 1955 best-selling novel The Day the Century Ended, this is an honest, good-hearted liberal message movie.
 It can be criticised for being dialogue-heavy and unsubtle with its people-before-war tub-thumping.
-But it certainly boasts expert handling, very decent performances and enough action to satisfy battle film fans.
+But it certainly boasts expert handling, very decent performances and enough action (especially the beachhead battle) to satisfy war film fans.
 Unfortunately, a rather tepid love interest is set up for the hero with Terry Moore’s character Jenny Gifford, giving Moore some problems.

 The main filming was in Southern California at the 20th Century-Fox ranch in the Santa Monica Mountains, but the beach landing was shot on the island of Kaua’i in Hawaii and the Fox film library provides some useful stock battle footage.